Max-planck-Jr/ICS_Water_testbed_cyber/Attack_scenarios/PLC_attack_scenarios/README.md

 docker exec -it plc12 bash
 ```

-**NB:** There are 06 PLC in total, from PLC11 ...
-PLC16, there are in the same network named (swat) with their port number corresponding to their names
+**NB:** There are 06 PLCs in total, from PLC11 ...
+PLC16, they are in the same network named (swat) with their port number corresponding to their names
 **Ex :** Name :  PLC11, Port : 10011

 ## *Setting up the attacker's machine*